Mariano Laurenti

 Mariano Laurenti (15 April 1929 – 6 January 2022) was an Italian film director and actor.

 Career

-He started as a script supervisor and later became an assistant director for, among others, Mauro Bolognini and Stefano Vanzina.
+Laurenti started as a script supervisor and later became an assistant director for, among others, Mauro Bolognini and Stefano Vanzina.
 He directed 50 films between 1966 and 1999, being mainly active in the "commedia sexy all'italiana" genre.
-Laurenti died in Gubbio on 6 January 2022, at the age of 92.
+Laurenti died in Gubbio on 6 January 2022, aged 92.